Kanaries/GWalkR/README.md

 ## Main Features
 1. 🧑‍🎨 Turn a data frame into charts through simple drag-and-drop operations.
+2. ✨ Empower your RMarkdown: Showcase your data insights with editable and explorable charts on a webpage ([example](https://bruceyyu.github.io/show/tidytuesday_etymology.nb.html))!
-2. 🤖️ [coming soon] Work with AI copilot in R: Let AI generate explorable charts for you!
+3. 🤖️ [coming soon] Work with AI copilot in R: Let AI generate explorable charts for you!

 https://github.com/Kanaries/GWalkR/assets/33870780/4a3a9f9c-ff17-484b-9503-af82bd609b99

-3. ✨ [coming soon] Integration with Shiny app: Showcase your data insights with editable and explorable charts on a webpage!